-51. SEX AND ADDICTION: Why Do People Get So Very Angry?
+51. Sex And Addictions: Why Do People Get So Very Angry?

 Did you grow up with an anger that raged within you, yet you managed to somehow silence this feeling because you never quite understood where it came from?